asteyven/SET08103-base/units/unit00/ScrumAndTeamForming.md

-# Scrum and Team Forming
+# Introduction: Forming Scrum Teams

 This unit will focus on Scrum and how Scrum can be used in your group coursework project.